Vitaljano/rsschool-cv/cv.md

 > - I knew what is IE 6 and Table layout
 > - I like IT technologies
-> - I think practice is the best way to learn programming
+> - I think practice is the best way to learn to program
 > - I like learning something new

 ### Education: